ianfshirley/gallery-of-horns/README.md

 Actual time needed to complete: 7hr (took one hour break for dinner 7:30-8:30)

 #### Thanks to Jason Christopher, Brenda Jow & TA Kjell for helping me today.
 Would not have been able to complete the lab without them.

+### Lab 4 - Feature #1: Filter by Number of Horns

+Estimate of time needed to complete: 6hr

+Start time: 2:30pm

+Finish time: 8:30pm

+Actual time needed to complete: 6hr (although I started over 3 times between 2:30 & 5pm and took my dog for a walk, so maybe more like 3-4 hours of actual working time)